 This is a Federal Loan that is credit-based and is available only to U.S. citizens or eligible non-citizens.
-There is a fixed interest rate of 5.3% on the loan and an origination fee of 4.236% (note that this amount is subject to change mid-year due to Congressional sequestration).
+Information regarding current interest rates and loan fees can be found on the HGSE Financial Aid website.

-Interest starts to accrue once the loan has been disbursed.
-Students may borrow up to the cost of education minus financial aid received, but must first maximize federal aid program loans up to individual eligibility before borrowing a Federal Direct PLUS Loan.
+Interest starts to accrue once the loan has been disbursed, but payments may be deferred until after graduation.
+Students may borrow up to the student budget minus financial aid received, but must first maximize Federal Direct Unsubsidized Loan eligibility before borrowing a Federal Direct PLUS Loan.
 These loans are serviced by lenders contracted by the U.S. Department of Education, which is the lender.
-Students interested in applying for this loan should contact the HGSE Financial Aid Office.
+Students interested in applying for this loan should contact the HGSE Financial Aid Office or visit the HGSE Financial Aid website.